AdobeDocs/campaign-standard.en/help/automating/using/targeting-data.md

 ---
 title: Targeting data
-seo-title: Targeting data
-description: Targeting data
-seo-description: Learn the different ways to target and select the data you need.
+description: Learn the different ways to target and select the data you need.
 page-status-flag: never-activated
 uuid: 0645d6e5-6a7e-4917-874a-7e7725f06abd
 contentOwner: sauviat